-APOL 697 Seminar in Apologetics 1 to 3 hours An intensive study in a specific subject of Apologetics.
-This getics.
-This BIOL 597 Special Topic course allows variation in the approach and content of the regular curriculum and often will be used by visiting professors.
-APOL 900 Reading Seminar in Apologetics 3 hours
+APOL 697 Seminar in Apologetics

+An intensive study in a specific subject of Apologetics.
+This course allows variation in the approach and content of the regular curriculum and often will be used by visiting professors.

+APOL 900 Reading Seminar in Apologetics